Walking Side by Side: Celebrating Five Years of Outreach

 Cardinal Robert W. McElroy

-Archdiocese of Washington D.C.
+Archbishop of Washington D.C.

 James Keenan, S.J.

-Vice Provost for global engagement
+Vice Provost for Global Engagement

 Boston College